Muhammetacin/Muhammet-s-collection/README.md

 ### Focus on card and give dark background on every other element

 This was a bit confusing for me.
 I found out that there is a CSS property called box-shadow which puts an overlay on elements.
 So I use a veeery big overlay so it covers the whole page (0 0 0 9999px) with a very dark color (black with 0.9 opacity).
 The problem was that when I hovered on cards all cards were lit up and I only wanted just the one I select/hover.
 The solution to that is another CSS property: z-index.
 With that you can place elements on the third dimension.
 So, if I place the card that I want to keep lit on the foreground and all the others on the background (smaller z-index than the selected card) it gives me the correct result.

 ### Searchbar: search while typing like Google!

+This is the hardest part of this project.
+How did I do it?
+I created an input element with an id, placeholder, classes, type, name.
+Basic HTML.
+Then, I create an event 'onkeyup' which means that the function will be called when a key on the keyboard is pressed.
+So with every letter typed in the bar the function is run and filters result while typing!

 ## Conclusion